hjgode/TotalFreedomDataEdit/TotalFreedomRegex/doc/usage.md

 	(?s)		single line mode
 	(?m)		multiline mode

+# Options/Flags

+Java Regex offers some options or flags.
+For example to make the . to match also Line Breaks, the flag (?.) can be used at the beginning of the Regex Search pattern.
+If you need to read barcode data with Line Breaks, use the DOTALL flag (?s).
+The demo plugin does not use any Pattern.Flags by default.

+## Example

+Barcode data is
+    Dexter\nGordon (two words with a line break in between) and you need to match that in all, then using (.*) will not match but (?s)(.*) will match.

+	rule	(.*)=>$1\n;		no output
+            (?s)(.*)\n;		Dexter\nGordon\n

+## Supported Flags

+    Flag    Pattern             Comment
+    (?.)
+DOTALL              matches printabale and control chars (new line, 0x1e and others) (?i)	CASE_INSENSITIVE    ignore case for non-unicode encoding (?m)    MULTILINE           normally ^ and $ match the Start and End of the input (anchor), in multiline mode the ^ matches after a line break or at the beginning and $ matches before the line break or the end of the input.
+    (?u)    UNICODE_CASE        ignore case of unicode characters if CASE_INSENSITIVE is used.
+                                CASE_INSENSITIVE will only ignore case of US-ASCII characters (?d)	UNIX_LINES          only Unix style line terminators '\n' are matched for ., ^ and $.
+    (?x)    COMMENTS            Permits white space and comments in a pattern.
+White space is ignored and embedded comments starting with a # are ignored until end of line.

 # Examples

 The following is a list of examples with barcodes, rules and the resulting wedged data.